A Primer on Security of Quantum Computing Hardware: Introduction

-In the remaining of the paper: Sections II provides background on quantum computing, Section III presents the challenges and security vulnerabilities present in devices.
+In the remaining of the paper: Sections II provides background on quantum computing, Section III presents the challenges and security vulnerabilities present in the quantum computing stack.
 Section IV and V describe the security and privacy attack models demonstrated on NISQ devices, respectively.
-Section VI presents several countermeasures to thwart attacks.
-Section VII draws conclusion and presents the future outlook on security of quantum computers.
-An overview of the various security and privacy aspects that are reviewed is presented in Table \ref{tab:1}.
+Section VI presents several countermeasures to thwart the attacks.
+Section VII draws the conclusion and presents the future outlook on security of quantum computers.
+An overview of the various security and privacy aspects that are reviewed in this paper is summarized in Fig. \ref{fig:attack_taxonomy}.